Recreational Trailer Safety – Know Before You Tow

 R. Scott King, BSME, CFEI, Principal Automotive/Mechanical Engineer

-For many people, summer recreation includes the use of small, personal watercraft and larger, towable boats.
-Whether towing to a public launching ramp for a day, a permanent dock, or mooring for an entire season, its trailer is an integral component of the boating season.
+For many people, summer recreation includes the use of small personal watercraft and larger towable boats.
+Whether towing to a public launching ramp for a day, a permanent dock, or mooring for an entire season, a watercraft’s trailer is an integral component of the boating season.

-While most owners understand the importance of readying their watercraft for the upcoming season, previous cases have demonstrated that the trailers used to haul them may not receive the same level of care.
+While most owners understand the importance of readying their watercraft for the upcoming season, previous case studies have demonstrated that the trailers used to haul them may not receive the same level of care.
 Apart from their structural elements, watercraft trailers are typically simple machines requiring relatively simple maintenance checks.

 Tires